-Losses in the UK company can be carried back one year against all profits or carried forward against future profits provided they are made in the same trade.
+Losses in the UK company can be carried back one year against all profits or carried forward against future profits.

 For losses incurred on or after 1 April 2017, companies will be able to use carried forward losses against profits from other income streams or from other companies within a group.
-So this might encourage grouping of UK and foreign companies rather than common ownership in the future.
+So, this might encourage grouping of UK and foreign companies rather than common ownership in the future.

 Regarding the quantum, there is a restriction of 50% of the amount of profit that can offset through losses carried forward.
-The restriction will only apply to profits in excess of $\pm 5$ m.
+The restriction will only apply to profits in excess of £5m.

-An area of potential complexity is loan funding from the Australian parent company.
+An area of potential complexity is loan funding from the Italian parent company.
 The UK has introduced anti-hybrid rules which may deny a UK tax deduction for interest expense, and this should be carefully reviewed before any debt funding is provided to the UK subsidiary.